chessmail user manual

 • Same Club (C): Members of your club are displayed in italics.

-• New (N): New members who do not yet have a rating number are displayed in gray.
+• New (N): New members who don't have a rating yet are displayed in gray.

 Members who have not been online for 90 days are displayed as inactive.

-You can mark members with whom you like to play chess as chess friends.
+You can mark members you enjoy playing chess with as chess friends.
 This has the following advantages…

 • Your chess friends are always displayed in the "Members online" list on the homepage/lobby.